ramSeraph/opendata/docs/maps/SOI/index.md

 permalink: /maps/SOI/
 ---

-Collection of Open Series Maps from [Survey Of India](https://onlinemaps.surveyofindia.gov.in)
+Collection of Open Series Maps from [Survey Of India](https://onlinemaps.surveyofindia.gov.in) -  [Copyright Notice](https://surveyofindia.gov.in/pages/copyright-policy)

 [Code](https://github.com/ramSeraph/opendata/tree/master/maps/SOI) used to extract this data.